How to Pronounce Spanish Words

 Take me to the free step-by-step tutorial on how to pronounce Spanish words

 If you're in a hurry and you just need some quick tips, read on...

 How to Pronounce Spanish Letters

 You can form almost every sound in Spanish using the English sounds that you already know.
-Look at the Spanish alphabet below.
-See if you can’t pick out the letters that do NOT occur in the English alphabet:
+Here are some combinations that are a bit different from English: